yorickpeterse/yorickpeterse.com/content/index.md

   detecting undefined methods, incorrect type usage, etc

 In the past I've also worked on [OpeNER][opener], [Ramaze][ramaze], [Pry][pry] and various other, smaller projects.
+I'm also an avid practitioner of Krav Maga, prior to that I practiced Taekwondo and Wing Chun Kung Fu.

 If you happen to have any questions or would simply like to contact me you can do so by [Email](mailto:yorickpeterse@gmail.com).
 You can also find me on